deroverda/recommended-radio-streams/README.md

 I’ll review it and update the list accordingly. 😊

 ## Your Suggestions <a id="your-suggestions"></a>
-Here are some great radio stations suggested by the community:
+Here are some unique finds suggested by the community that don't fit into the main categories yet:

 <details>
   <summary>Click to expand community suggestions</summary>

-- **[CRTV Internet Radio](https://erncrtv.com/)**: Western primary for the Global Weather and EAS Society EAS Relay Network.
-Relays EAS alerts except non-Missoula test alerts. [suggested by @macccorehenni]
+- **[CRTV Internet Radio](https://erncrtv.com/)**: Western primary for the Global Weather and EAS Society EAS Relay Network. [suggested by @macccorehenni]
-- **[NTS Radio 1](https://www.nts.live/1)**: Global radio platform broadcasting music from over 50 cities, live 24/7. [suggested by @Potential-Ant-6320]
-- **[NTS Radio 2](https://www.nts.live/2)**: Global radio platform broadcasting music from over 50 cities, live 24/7. [suggested by @Potential-Ant-6320]
 - **[GWES EAS Relay Network](https://gwes-eas.network/listen/)**: Sister stations in the ERN network, including CRTV. [suggested by @Potential-Ant-6320]
 - **[KPISS](https://kpiss.fm/)**: Eclectic DJ-supported internet radio with specialty shows.
 Formerly based in Brooklyn, now online-only. [suggested by @dotheemptyhouse]
-- **[Radio Nova](http://novazz.ice.infomaniak.ch/novazz-128.mp3)**: Eclectic blend of sounds for thinking, dancing, and turning up the volume. [suggested by @Ukplugs4eva]
-- **[FIP](http://icecast.radiofrance.fr/fip-hifi.aac)**: Features chanson, classical, jazz, pop rock, world music, and blues with smooth transitions. [suggested by @Ukplugs4eva]
-- **[Radio Meuh](http://radiomeuh.ice.infomaniak.ch/radiomeuh-128.mp3)**: Independent station from the French Alps playing fresh global music. [suggested by @psychic_gibbon]
-- **[La Patate Douce](http://listen.radioking.com/radio/285742/stream/331753)**: Independent webradio with Disco-Funk, Afro-Soul, and House nuggets. [suggested by @psychic_gibbon]
 - **[AshiyaRadio〜アシヤ・ラヂヲ〜](https://s3.radio.co/sc8d895604/listen)**: Japan-based station featuring jazz, bossa nova, and talk shows. [suggested by @naniwadanahi]
 - **[West Limerick 102FM](https://westlimerick102fm.ie/)**: Community-run Irish station broadcasting all kinds of music and local news. [suggested by @OBrien-Michael]
 - **[Joint Radio](https://www.jointil.com/radio/)**: Stations playing Reggae, Blues, Rock, and Trance music. [suggested by @JointRadio]
-- **[Smooth Sailing Radio](https://smoothsailingradio.com/listen)**: Leans a bit into mainstream 80s RnB but is definitely solidly yacht rock. [suggested by @WavingOrDrowning]
-- **[Nonstopcasiopea](https://nonstopcasiopea.com/)**: Nonstop Casiopea and some T-Square, with smooth jazzy-funk vibes reminiscent of Persona and Mario Kart.
-Minimal ads, mostly in Japanese, often indistinguishable from news. [suggested by @yubroyi]

 </details>